DiasporeUnizar/TEG/README.md

 # ```tegdet``` Library
-This repository includes the implementation of the TEG detectors packaged in the ```tegdet``` library.
+The library includes the implementation of Time-Evolving-Graph detectors.

 ## Structure of the repository
 The core structure is the following: